kamakazikamikaze/simplestopwatch/README.md

 The module is able to report human-readable format in seconds, minutes, hours, days, and weeks.
 If you need anything higher than that, you may want to have your cranium checked.

+## Installation

+We're now on PyPi!
+To install, simply run:

+`pip install simplestopwatch`

+This can be used for both Python 2 and 3!

 ### Acknowledgements

 Many thanks to John Paulett (john@7oars.com) as the original author of this package.
 This was cloned from his collection at https://code.google.com/archive/p/7oars/